-Course # Course Name Grade Recommendations Credits 785 Music Technology 2 10-12 Completion of Music Technology 1 with a minimum grade of 85 5 Potential Dual Credit
+Course # Course Name Grade Recommendations Credits 785 Music Technology 2 10-12 Completion of Music Technology 1 with a minimum grade of 80 OR at the discretion of the VPA Supervisor 5

 Designed for students who wish to undertake advanced study in a music technology related field.
 Will build on knowledge and skill gained from the previous course and will study in-depth electronic music and audio engineering career opportunities.